KidProger/Chat_test/README.md

 http://127.0.0.1:8000/users/login/ - login
 http://127.0.0.1:8000/chat/ - List of available chats for current user http://127.0.0.1:8000/chat/createchat/ - form for creating chats.
 For create new chat, you need to fill Chat name and User name fields.
 Notice: User name field should be different from your User name http://127.0.0.1:8000/chat/adduser/ - form for adding users to chat.
-Notice: Chat name field should be the same as where you want to add user
+Notice: Chat name field should be the same as chat name where you want to add user